BE A LEADER,

 PAVES THE WAY FOR MORE CONFIDENT AND PREPARED

 Enhancing Leadership Ability

-We make available training and educational opportunities to enhance leadership ability at little or no cost to Latter-day Saint leaders.
+We make available educational opportunities to enhance leadership ability at no cost to Latter-day Saint.

 Presenting the Experts

-We help introduce leadership development experts to Latter-day Saint leaders to help them have the most relevant and current knowledge related to the problems they face.
+We help introduce leadership development experts to Latter-day Saints to help them have the most relevant and current knowledge related to the problems they face.

 Celebrating Divine Guidance

-In the past eight years of existence, Leading Saints has connected to Latter-day Saint leaders through 1,000,000 podcast downloads and welcomed 400+ Core Leaders from around the world.
+In the past nine years of existence, Leading Saints has connected Latter-day Saints to leadership principles through podcast episodes, written articles, and virtual conferences reaching individuals around the globe.